turbot/steampipe-mod-aws-insights/README.md

 steampipe dashboard
 ```

-By default, the dashboard interface will then be launched in a new browser
-window at https://localhost:9194.
-From here, you can run benchmarks by
+By default, the dashboard interface will then be launched in a new browser window at https://localhost:9194.
+From here, you can view dashboards and reports.
-selecting one or searching for a specific one.

 ### Credentials